đŸȘ™

 • Bitcoin is expensive to mine because humans engineered it to be scarce.

-One is scarcity from nature.
-The other is scarcity from code.
-Both require energy as proof.
+One is scarcity from nature; the other is scarcity from code.

 Relearning Portfolio Construction: Energy First, Dollars Second